bitrise-io/devcenter/_articles/en/reviews/setting-up-azure-ad-sso-for-bitrise.md

 ### Adding users/groups to the app on Azure AD

-Before setting up SAML to the app, you have to add all the users/groups to the app who will log into Bitrise with SSO connection.
+Before setting up SAML to the app, you have to add **all the users/groups** to the app in Azure AD who will use SAML SSO to log into Bitrise.

-1. Select `Users and groups` from the left menu to add at least one user to the app.
+1. Select `Users and groups` from the left menu.
-2. Select a user from the list or add an external user by typing his/her email address.
+2. Select all the users from the list who will access Bitrise via SAML SSO.
 3. Click `Select` at the bottom of the page.
 4. Click `Assign` at the bottom of the page.